 The In School Suspension model is broken and yet most schools still use it.
 Schools across Texas and throughout the country practice the traditional, punitive, method of ISS.
 In this model, students get in trouble and are sent to a room on campus as punishment.
 They might complete homework or do assignments, but the main point is they’re separated from their peers.
 The idea is that, by forcing students to think about what they’ve done, they won’t do it again.
 Of course, that logic doesn’t always follow through.
 Here are three reasons why the traditional in school suspension method doesn’t work.

-- Punitive ISS doesn’t work for students with serious behavioral issues
+- Punitive In School Suspension (ISS) doesn’t work for students with serious behavioral issues

-- ISS doesn’t teach students how to manage their behavior
+- In School Suspension (ISS) doesn’t teach students how to manage their behavior

-- ISS works for students who rarely get in trouble.
+- In School Suspension (ISS) works for students who rarely get in trouble.